Se Habla Español

 If you have questions about your liability as a property owner in New Mexico or need qualified legal representation after an accident, we can help.
 Attorney Paul M. Dominguez is known for his knowledge, client prioritization, and complete focus on litigating cases, including those involving premises liability.

-Understanding Trespassing and Premises Liability Laws in New Mexico
+Understanding Trespassing and Premises Liability Laws for Buildings, Structures, Trees, and Shrubs in New Mexico

 Trespassing generally refers to the act of entering or remaining on someone else’s property without permission.
 In New Mexico, trespassing is considered a civil offense, and property owners have certain rights and protections when it comes to dealing with trespassers.
 While property owners are expected to take reasonable measures to ensure the safety of lawful visitors, they must also address hazards in a timely manner to avoid liability.
-Property owners are expected to act as a reasonable person would in ensuring the safety of lawful visitors, but their legal obligations are different when it comes to trespassers.
+Property owners are expected to act as reasonable person in ensuring the safety of lawful visitors, but their legal obligations are different when it comes to trespassers.

-The “Attractive Nuisance” Doctrine
+The “Attractive Nuisance” Doctrine and Its Relation to Crime

 One important legal concept that can affect a property owner’s liability for injuries to trespassers is the “attractive nuisance” doctrine.
 This doctrine recognizes that certain conditions or objects on a property may attract children, who, due to their young age and inability to understand potential risks, may trespass and get injured.
 An attractive nuisance can lead to a premises liability case if a child is injured.